alphagov/policy-publisher/README.md

 # Policy publisher

-The policy publisher exists to create and manage policies and policy programmes through the Publishing 2.0 pipeline.
+The policy publisher exists to create and manage policies and sub-policies through the Publishing 2.0 pipeline.

 ## Nomenclature